 - 2. The statement was derived from something Joseph Smith said elsewhere at one time or another.
-This possibility seems more plausible than #1 above.
-Indeed, as a prime example of such a practice, the expanded prose associated with the "rainbow" was arguably created in part from material the historians found in the 10 March 1844 sermon.
-But if Joseph Smith's teaching about the ladder and the three kingdoms came from elsewhere, where did it come from? - 3.
+This possibility seems more plausible than the previous option.
+Indeed, as a prime example of such a practice, the expanded prose associated with the "rainbow" arguably was created in part from material the historians found in the 10 March 1844 sermon.
+But if Joseph Smith's teaching about the ladder and the three kingdoms did originate elsewhere, the question remains, from where did it come? - 3.
 The statement was derived from something Joseph Smith said elsewhere within the 21 May 1843 sermon.
-This is, of course, a more specific version of #2 above, so any arguments that favor it will also favor this third possibility.
-I believe that the best explanation for where the "ladder" material came from is that it was transposed and then expanded, along with related material about Paul's vision, from a later portion of the 21 May 1843 sermon to its current, earlier position.
-The idea of such a transposition becomes all the more believable in the realization that in the symbolic vocabulary of many ancients the rainbow was no less a means of heavenly ascent than the ladder140 - perhaps making Joseph Smith's statement on confusion between the "ladder and rainbow" more than just a frivolous comparison.
-Is there any specific evidence for a mistaken transposition of material by later Church historians?
-Just this: The material in the Coray Notebook about Paul's visit to the third heavens, to which the Church historians did not have access,141 occurs at a later point in the record of the sermon than it does in the historians' expanded version of this material.
-Moreover, at the very point in the sermon corresponding to the mention of Paul's visit to the third heavens in the Coray account there seems to be a lacuna in the account of Elder Richards.
-142 Is it possible that one of the historians, remembering Joseph Smith's statements about Paul's visit and Jacob's ladder and erroneously associating it with the cryptic reference to "ladder" in Elder Richards' brief notes, could have mistakenly inserted the filled-out prose in the wrong place?
-A second line of argument supporting this possibility is that the material in Coray's Notebook, although paralleling some of the material in the expanded version, 143 cannot have been a source for it.
-Thus, the Coray notes provide an independent corroboration both for a significant part of the gist of the expansion and also for where it should have been located in the polished version of the sermon.
+This is, of course, a more specific version of the alternative just described, so the arguments in favor there also support this third possibility.
+I believe that the best explanation for the origin of the "ladder" material is that it was erroneously transposed and then expanded, along with related material about Paul's vision, from a later portion of the 21 May 1843 sermon to its current, earlier position.
+The idea of such a transposition becomes all the more believable in the realization that in the symbolic vocabulary of many ancients the rainbow was no less a means of heavenly ascent than the ladder153 - perhaps making Joseph Smith's statement on confusion between the "ladder and rainbow" more than just a frivolous comparison.
+Specific evidence supporting a mistaken transposition of material is found in the Coray Notebook, which was not accessible to the church historians when they expanded Elder Richards' notes.154 The reference therein, regarding Paul's visit to the third heavens, occurs at a later point in the record of the sermon than it does in the historians' expanded version of this material.
+Moreover, in the Coray account, at the very point in the sermon corresponding to the mention of Paul's visit to the third heavens, there seems to be a gap in the account of Elder Richards.155 It seems plausible that one of the historians, remembering Joseph Smith's statements about Paul's visit and Jacob's ladder and erroneously associating it with the cryptic reference to "ladder" in Elder Richards' brief notes, could have inserted the expanded prose in the wrong place.
+Additionally, although the material in Coray's Notebook parallels some of the material in historians' version,156 it could not have been a source for it.
+Thus, the Coray notes provide independent corroboration both for a significant part of the gist of the expansion as well as for where it should have been located in the polished version of the sermon.

-Elsewhere, I discuss in more detail the equating of the three kingdoms of glory as the "three principal rounds of Jacob's ladder," an idea which now appears less likely to have been made up from whole cloth by later church historians.
-Let's now turn our attention to another ladder, Peter's so-called "ladder of virtues," that appears in the next passage from Joseph Smith's 21 May 1843 sermon.
+Elsewhere, I discuss in more detail the logic of equating of the three kingdoms of glory with the "three principal rounds of Jacob's ladder,"157 an idea which now appears less likely to have been made up from whole cloth by later church historians.
+However, for now let's turn our attention to another ladder, Peter's so-called "ladder of virtues," that appears as part of the next passage from Joseph Smith's 21 May 1843 sermon.